Tech Duel

 Does it cost money to use PyTorch or TensorFlow?

 Both are completely free to use under permissive open source licenses.
 PyTorch uses BSD 3-Clause and TensorFlow uses Apache 2.0.
-You pay for compute infrastructure, not the framework itself.
-The one exception worth knowing is Google Vertex AI, which offers managed TensorFlow training jobs starting at roughly $0.40 per hour if you want to avoid managing your own training infrastructure.
+You pay for compute infrastructure, not the framework itself, whether that's your own hardware or a managed training service from any cloud provider.

 Is TensorFlow dying?